Dissociative Identity Disorder (DID) Signs and Symptoms

-The signs and symptom of dissociative identity disorder (DID) vary depending on the individual.
+The signs and symptoms of dissociative identity disorder (DID) vary depending on the individual.
 What drives them, however, is severe episodes of dissociation that manifest as multiple personalities brought about by severe, persistent periods of childhood trauma or neglect.

 Even though there are many DID symptoms and signs, it is still very difficult to diagnose DID.
 It is estimated that people with dissociative disorders spend, on average, seven years in the mental health system before receiving an accurate diagnosis.
 This is because many of the DID symptoms people seek help for are similar to those seen in other mental health disorders such as depression, schizophrenia and anxiety.
 In fact, some of these disorders may co-occur with dissociative identity disorder.